 Absence from Class Students are responsible for all work due or that transpires during all class meetings.
 Illness is usually the only acceptable excuse for absence from class.
 Other absences must be explained to the satisfaction of the instructor, who will decide whether omitted work may be made up.
-The names of students who are excessively absent may be reported by their instructor to the dean of students.
+The names of students who are excessively absent may be reported by their instructor to the School of Liberal Arts dean of students.